 Practice low information diet, and regularly trash away ideas before it sucks up too much energy from you.

-We’re wired to crave for immediate results.
-This embedded behavior helped us survive for hundreds of thousand years since the human evolution.
-We want to get shelter before we’re freezing, we want to seek food before we’re starving, and we want to make sure our species survive before we went extinct.
+We’re wired to crave immediate results.
+This embedded behavior has helped us survive for hundreds of thousands of years since human evolution.
+We want to get shelter before we’re freezing, we want to seek food before we’re starving, and we want to make sure our species survive before we go extinct.

 However, this behavior of instant gratification isn’t helpful anymore in today’s environment, because most of our desired results can only happen after we put in the effort for a long period of time.

-At the end of the day, what we really want becomes contradict with what we’re actually doing:
+At the end of the day, what we really want becomes contradicts with what we’re actually doing:

-It’s very difficult -- almost impossible -- to fight with this embedded behavior evolved to keep us survive from 200,000 years ago.
+It’s very difficult -- almost impossible -- to fight with this embedded behavior that evolved to keep us surviving 200,000 years ago.

 In an article written by Mark Mason, life is a video game and you are a player in the game.
 There are levels in the game of life to break, from Level 1: Find food, find a bed to sleep at night to Level 5: Create a legacy.